markobud/benpy/README.md

 # BENPY

-A python wrapper of [Bensolve](http://www.bensolve.org/) Internally, we use a modified version, which is available (here)[https://gitlab.univ-nantes.fr/mbudinich/bensolve-mod], and under the folder `bensolve-mod`
+A python wrapper of [Bensolve](http://www.bensolve.org/) Internally, we use a modified version, which is available [here](https://gitlab.univ-nantes.fr/mbudinich/bensolve-mod), and under the folder `bensolve-mod`

 ## Getting Started

 ### Prerequisites

-bensolve-mod uses (glpk)[https://www.gnu.org/software/glpk/], which has to be installed prior to benpy.
+bensolve-mod uses [glpk](https://www.gnu.org/software/glpk/), which has to be installed before benpy.
 Please follow the site instructions to install

 ### Installing